cisagov/Malcolm/README.md

 ## <a name="Moloch"></a>Moloch

-The Moloch interface will be accessible over HTTPS on port 443 at the docker hosts IP address (eg., [https://localhost](https://localhost) if you are connecting locally).
+The Moloch interface will be accessible over HTTPS on port 443 at the docker hosts IP address (e.g., [https://localhost](https://localhost) if you are connecting locally).

 ### <a name="MolochZeek"></a>Zeek log integration